 For additional resources on teen dating violence, visit the following websites:

-- Office of Justice Programs: Teen Dating Violence
+- Office for Justice Programs: Teen Dating Violence

-- Centers for Disease Control: Teen Dating Violence
+- Centers for Disease Control and Prevention: Teen Dating Violence

 - Girlshealth.gov: Healthy Relationships